OpenBB-finance/OpenBB/openbb_platform/providers/binance/README.md

-# OpenBB Biztoc Provider
+# OpenBB Binance Provider

-This extension integrates the Biztoc data provider into the OpenBB Platform.
+This extension integrates the Binance data provider into the OpenBB Platform.

 ## Installation